 END

 In the above example, we have created a trigger named trgAfterInsertIncrementID.
-This trigger will fire after the insert operation is been executed.
-Moreover, this trigger will fetch the maximum id value from the table and increment the max id value by 1.
+This trigger will fire after the insert operation is executed.
+Moreover, it will fetch the maximum ID value from the table and increment it by 1.

 In the last, it will use the UPDATE statement to set the id to a maximum ID value + 1.

-Now, if we perform the INSERT operation on the table in SQL Server, it will insert the record in the table with the value of ID as NULL.
-Then trigger will be fired and it will update the value of the ID using the UPDATE statement.
+Now, if we perform the INSERT operation on the table in SQL Server, it will insert the record with the ID value NULL.
+Then, a trigger will be fired, and it will update the value of the ID using the UPDATE statement.

 INSERT INTO tblUSAStates(state_name, state_code)